Transformers: BERT and Beyond

 print(note_vector_2[:5])

-To be sure, we can compute the cosine similarity of the word note in the first sentence and the word note in the second sentence confirming that they are indeed two different representations, even when in both cases they have the same token-id and they are the 12th token of the sentence:
+To be sure, we can compute the cosine similarity of the word note in the first sentence and the word note in the second sentence confirming that they are indeed two different representations, even when both cases have the same token-id and they are the 12th token of the sentence:

 PYTHON